-Then I discovered Mailbox.org, another email provider that values enhanced security and privacy over serving up ads.
-After spending the last week getting it setup the way I want it, I think I've finally found my replacement for Gmail et al.
+After trying a few others, I discovered mailbox.org, an email provider that values enhanced security and privacy over serving up ads.
+After spending the last week getting it setup the way I want it, I think I've finally found my replacement for gmail et al.

 Register for an account and off you go.. easy peasy.
 Once you're in, click the gear icon and change your features.
 There's a nice little slider to increase mail and cloud (document) storage, and it shows what other features are enabled to.
 Pay is "as you go", and there's quite a few options depending on just how much of a geek you are... or what your privacy requirements are.